obdemirel/ROCK_SPIRiT/README.md

 To run this code, please use main.m

-RO:       # of readout lines
+RO:       # of readout lines,
-PE:       # of phase encode lines
+PE:       # of phase encode lines,
-NO_C:     # of coil elements
+NO_C:     # of coil elements,
-Slices:   # of slices
+Slices:   # of slices,
-Dynamics: # of cardiac phases
+Dynamics: # of cardiac phases,

 Input data:
 - kspace (RO x PE x NO_C x Dynamics)